Find out how UK is defending assets in the Middle East amid conflict with Iran

 The RAF recently posted a video that showed 34 Squadron using Rapid Sentry at Air Defence Range Manorbier in Pembrokeshire, where it went up against Banshee drones.

-"Rapid Sentry gives us a credible kinetic safeguard when a drone cannot be defeated electronically," Air Commodore Paul Hamilton, the Commandant General RAF Regiment, said.
+"Rapid Sentry gives us a credible kinetic safeguard when a drone cannot be defeated electronically," said Air Commodore Paul Hamilton, the Commandant General of the RAF Regiment.

 F-35s and Typhoons

-RAF and Navy pilots have been flying defensive missions to protect Cyprus, Jordan, Bahrain, Qatar and the United Arab Emirates, according to the Defence Secretary.
+RAF and Royal Navy pilots have been flying defensive missions to protect Cyprus, Jordan, Bahrain, Qatar and the United Arab Emirates.

-The F-35s and RAF Typhoons have been supported by Voyager aircraft, which are designed for air-to-air refuelling, so the fighter jets can continue their missions.
+F-35s and Typhoons have been supported by Voyager aircraft, which are designed for air-to-air refuelling, so the fighter jets can continue their missions.

-In February, six F-35B stealth fighters from 617 Squadron backed up the eight Typhoon jets stationed at RAF Akrotiri.
+In February, six F-35B stealth fighters from 617 Squadron were flown in to back up the eight Typhoon jets stationed at RAF Akrotiri.

 Earlier in the conflict, an RAF F-35B shot down a drone in Jordanian airspace.
 It was the first time that the stealth jet had destroyed an enemy uncrewed aerial vehicle in an active operation.